PsychD in Clinical Psychology

 Clinical reviews are held with Teaching Fellows following each placement in order to identify developing training needs.
 An annual appraisal is held with the Teaching Fellow which attends to competency development utilising the BPS Competency and Knowledge and Skills Frameworks.
 Research reviews also occur on a six-monthly basis with research supervisors and this information feeds into the overall appraisal which focuses on trainee progress in all Programme areas, and identifies current strengths and developmental needs.
 This facilitates future choices in relation to placement, research and academic activities.
 It also enables the Programme team to identify further support resources should they be needed.

-Ms Mary John - Senior Lecturer / Programme & Academic Director
+Ms Mary John - Programme Director/ Senior Lecturer

 Dr Nan Holmes - Clinical Director